 Something quite unthinkable has happened to me.
 I have returned to Europe, I have returned to a corporate job, and I am feeling incredibly happy about it!
+Actually, it feels like freedom.

 People often ask me why I would want to give up my freedom and return to work.
 Why would I give up my life on a tropical island, far away, and return to Europe where it rains a lot and where the temperature hardly ever reaches high enough to wear loose dresses and flipflops.
 Why would I not want to continue waking up next to the ocean every day, but instead opt for spending my mornings in commuter trains to an office, similar office I so desperately wanted to leave four years ago?